 -Living Will: lists specific wishes for your medical decisions in the case you are incapacitated.

--Durable Financial Power of Attorney: give the person you name immediate power to make financial and legal decisions on your behalf.
+-Durable Financial Power of Attorney: gives the person you name immediate power to make financial and legal decisions on your behalf.

 Put Your Plan In Place